-For teams that are working together on a fundraising goal, you might share the larger total your team hopes to raise and what that amount of money will provide to the region.
+For teams that are working together on a GV Challenge goal, you might share the larger total your team hopes to raise and what that amount of money will provide to the region.
 So instead of explaining that you are trying to raise enough for a door, your team might be striving to raise enough for two additional houses.
-Your message could include your individual and team goals.
+Your message could include your individual and your team goal.